waughsh/APHC-Data/about/audience.md

 ---

 The long-term goal of this site is to help two large groups of people at APHC:
-1) Public Health professionals who desire the ability to learn how to augment data in a quick and effecient manner in a short amount of time ; and 2) Free-range learners, or professionals who aren't taking a formal class and are interested in learning online on their own time.
-We aim to start with prublic health professionals in a distance learning type environment then attempt to build on the material generated to make it maximally useful to the broader audience of public health professionals who want to learn how to use programming and database management systems.
+1) Public Health Professionals who desire the ability to learn how to augment data in a quick and effecient manner in a short amount of time; and 2) Free-range learners, or professionals who aren't taking a formal class and are interested in learning online on their own time.
+We aim to start with students in a distance learning type environment then attempt to build on the material generated to make it maximally useful to the broader audience of public health professionals who want to learn how to use programming and database management systems.
 We are interested in helping folks who are complete beginners and those who